amakukha/tmg/README.md

 Port of Unix TMG to C99.
-Work in progress.

 About TMG
 --